How to Make Chicken Stock

 Add 12 cups water to the Dutch oven.
 If desired, add vegetables and seasonings to flavor the stock.
 Simmer the meat and vegetables, covered, in the Dutch oven for 5 hours.
-Gelatin from the bones helps to thicken the stock.
+Collagen from the bones helps to thicken the stock.

 To clarify hot strained broth: Return broth to Dutch oven.
 In a small bowl, combine 1/4 cup cold water and 1 beaten egg white.
 Stir egg white mixture into broth.
 Bring to boiling.
 Remove from heat; let stand for 4 minutes.
 Strain again.

 Skim the fat off finished stock.
 If you're using the hot stock immediately, skim liquid fat off with a spoon.
-Or, you can chill the stock until the fat congeals and lift it off with a spoon.
+Or, you can chill the chicken stock recipe until the fat congeals and lift it off with a spoon.

 Simplify making chicken stock by using an already cooked chicken!
 Our easy chicken stock recipe calls for a rotisserie chicken.
 Remove the skin and most of the meat and put the bones, with those meat scraps that are too hard to remove by hand, in the dutch oven with the veggies and water to make your own shortcut homemade chicken stock.